Fife (instrument): McDonagh

 In 1958, a new model fife designed by fifer John McDonagh was manufactured in Germany.
 This model was used by the three corps affiliated with him: the New York Regimentals Fife and Drum Band, St. Benedict's Jr. Fife and Drum Corps, and St. Anselm's Jr. Fife and Drum Corps.
 All were located in the Bronx, New York.
 These fifes were not otherwise available to the public.
 In 1960, a second generation of model evolved, specifically labeled the McDonagh Model and made by Roy Seaman, a music repairman whom John met in Manhattan.
 This model quickly came into popularity.
 These fifes were mass-produced for sale to the entire fife and drum community.
 They were two-piece instruments with a dual conical bore – the foot joint tapered down from the joint to about an inch before terminus, where the bore cone reversed itself and opened up again slightly.
-They used the popular flute and piccolo designs of the 1830s, where "cone" flutes were the rage and most common.
+They used the popular flute and piccolo designs of the 1830s, where "cone" flutes were popular and most common.
 The cone flutes had fallen out of favor to the cylindrical flutes designed by Boehm, though fifes and piccolos remained popular among folk music performers.

 As would be expected, these fifes were notably more internally in tune than most previous fifes, since the designs of the 1830s fell from favor, and had the added value of being tunable with each other (by sliding the joint or the head cork).
 In addition, they gave the player greater dynamic control and could be played even louder than traditional fifes, the result of the lower cone in the bore.
 At first, only six hole (Model J) fifes were made, but by 1962, McDonagh designed and Seaman manufactured a 10-hole (Model L).
 Two of the holes were used by the right hand middle finger – covering only one of the two produced F♮.
 Some players found this quite difficult, so eventually (c.
-1970s), an 11-hole model was introduced, the Model M, with both the original double right hand middle finger holes holes and an right hand thumb hole to choose from for the F♮.
+1970s), an 11-hole model was introduced, the Model M, with both the original double right hand middle finger holes and a right hand thumb hole to choose from for the F♮.
 These were actually ideas derived from several makers of the days of the 19th century, including Giorgi, even though there was no need for F♮ in traditional fife music.